justinquinnb/justinquinnb/README.md

 ### But...
 I am a software developer at heart! 🧑‍💻
 I primarily write in Java and Kotlin, but have experience with C++ and Python too.

 With an ever-growing idea log and rapidly developing technology to back up my wildest ambitions, I'm beyond excited to see where the next few years take me in the field.
-In the meantime, I'm leading and building some exciting new projects with DevDogs (a club I've founded) and beginning to work on a mobile app idea I've been tossing around for a while.
+In the meantime, I've pioneered the development of UGA's largest tech organization, DevDogs, and begun work on a mobile app idea I've been tossing around for a while.

 When I'm not developing, I'm dabbling in a variety of art forms like music production, graphic design, and photography, all of which can be found on [my website](https://www.justinquinnb.com).